kodadot/developers/docs/conference-ambassador.md

     - try KodaDot through mobile NovaWallet so you can demonstrate it on the conference
     - try look on various insights of collection
     - try minting (optional)
-- Read about KodaDot’s co-work space: Subwork: [HERE](https://luuu.substack.com/p/why-subwork-bled)
+- Read about KodaDot’s co-work space: Subwork: [here](https://luuu.substack.com/p/why-subwork-bled)
 - Go through essential links to have an idea of what's happening in KodaDot
 - Download pictures with QR codes - important links [here](https://drive.google.com/drive/folders/13yKcGsXOlmo02m6uvSaCHJFiWd-QpfHJ?usp=sharing)!
 You can use them while networking, each picture has information about where the link leads.

 **Important links**

-I will create jpg pictures with QR codes - to make it easier for you to share them.
-After you share a link with someone, still ask for a contact.

 - **Programmers**: [https://github.com/kodadot/nft-gallery/blob/main/HIRING.md](https://github.com/kodadot/nft-gallery/blob/main/HIRING.md): we are always hiring, KodaDot = opensource - anyone can contribute and get rewarded for solving issues
 - **Artists ambassadors**: [https://docs.kodadot.xyz/artist-ambassador](https://docs.kodadot.xyz/artist-ambassador) - paid job for NFT artists